Haivision/srt/docs/dev/coding-conventions.md

 # Conditionals

-There has been previously used a convention for conditional inversion (AKA *Yoda conditions*) and some examples of it can still be found in the source files.
+There has been previously used a convention for conditional inversion (AKA _Yoda-conditions_) and some examples of it can still be found in the source files.
 This should be no longer followed.
 More about that is discussed below in (EXPLANATIONS: (1)).